YSFCforge/ysfc-forge/docs/YSFC_FORGE_FULL_CONTEXT.md

 **Practical implication:** ~98.7% non-zero coverage achieved.
 The remaining 1.3% is preserved verbatim — no functionality loss for the editor.

-## 18.6 Recommended test files for 100% coverage
+## 18.6 Recommended test files for full parameter coverage

 Five dedicated tests would eliminate the last unknown bytes: